Parallel Civil Litigation: The UK Perspective

 - In appropriate circumstances, claims subject to a GLO may proceed as test cases.

-- A pilot scheme was introduced (as part of the implementation of the Financial List), which enables certain claims started in the Financial List to be determined as test cases, without the need for a present cause of action between the parties to the proceedings.
+- A Financial Markets Test Scheme (Test Scheme) has been introduced as part of the Financial List following a pilot scheme that was in effect from October 2015 to 30 September 2020.19 The Test Scheme enables certain claims started in the Financial List to be determined as test cases, without the need for a present cause of action between the parties to the proceedings.
 The claims must raise issues of general importance in relation to which immediately relevant authoritative English law guidance is needed.
-Most recently, this included the topic of non-damage coverage under business interruption insurance policies in connection with the covid-19 pandemic.
+Most recently, this included the topic of non-damage coverage under business interruption insurance policies in connection with the covid-19 pandemic.20

 There are specialised collective proceedings for competition law claims.

-Such proceedings may be brought before the Competition Appeal Tribunal (CAT) on a stand-alone basis (in which case, a complainant must prove an infringement of certain competition law rules) or on a follow-on basis (which requires an existing infringement decision from the Competition and Markets Authority (CMA), the CAT on an appeal from a decision of the CMA or the European Commission).
+Such proceedings may be brought before the Competition Appeal Tribunal (CAT) on a stand-alone basis (in which case, a complainant must prove an infringement of certain competition law rules) or on a follow-on basis (which requires an existing infringement decision establishing liability).
+Follow-on claims can be based on a competition infringement decision of the Competition and Markets Authority (CMA), or the CAT on an appeal from a decision of the CMA.
+European Commission infringement decisions can still form the basis of such claims provided the decision was made or the Commission’s investigation was initiated before the end of the Brexit transition period (on 31 December 2020).

 Claims will only be eligible for inclusion in collective proceedings if the CAT considers that they raise the same, similar or related issues of fact and law, and are suitable to be brought in collective proceedings.

-Collective proceedings must be commenced by a person who proposes to be the representative in those proceedings, but they can only be continued if the CAT certifies them by making a collective proceedings order.
-The CAT may only make such an order (1) if it considers that it is just and reasonable for that person to act as a representative in the proceedings and (2) in respect of claims eligible for inclusion in collective proceedings.
+Collective proceedings must be commenced by a person who proposes to be the representative in those proceedings, but they can only be continued if the CAT certifies them by making a collective proceedings order (CPO).
+The CAT may only make such an order if (1) it considers that it is just and reasonable for that person to act as a representative in the proceedings and (2) the claims are eligible for inclusion in collective proceedings.

 The collective proceedings may be: